➤ by Pastor Andy Fulson

 If it has to do with cancer, swelling, fractures, etc., command it with: “...
 Cancer...”
 Out with you, leave no root, in Jesus' name!

+Avoid long prayers.
 Nowhere is it written that Jesus used long prayers before restoring sight to the blind, healing the sick, or raising the dead (Mk 4:35-41; 6:47-53).
 Avoid the tendency for long prayers.

 Jesus spoke — and it was done.
 As a believer, do it likewise — speak by conviction, knowing that the scriptures are your assigned authority (Lk 10:19; Jn 14:12)

-Not only did Jesus assign healing by the laying on of hands, but also by speaking a command.
-Both are based on the assigned authority to a believer (Lk 10:19).
-However, one needs to believe to receive by faith (Mk 4,20; 9:23).
+Jesus assigned healing by (1) the laying on of hands, and (2) by speaking a command (Mk 11:23-24).
+Both are based on the assigned authority to a believer (Lk 10:19) and the prerequisite of faith (Mk 4,20; 9:23).

 A willingness to heal by good intentions (1) or (2), cannot overrule or dominate a person's will, as Jesus experienced: And he did not many mighty works there because of their unbelief, Matthew 13:58.
 Even though all scripture is Holy Ghost inspired (2Tim 3:16), where healing is either not manifested or not accepted, the reasons cited in the parable of the Sower and the Seed (Mt 13:3-9) may be the cause.